o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 **From an implementation perspective:**

-xran_init() performs init of the xRAN library and interface according to struct xran_fh_init information as per the start of application configuration.:
+xran_init() performs init of the O-RAN library and interface according to struct xran_fh_init information as per the start of application configuration.: